Foto: BMarc Sendra Martorell

 Creating Tangible Materials and Engaging Content

 Designing visually appealing and accessible (multimedia) materials and content, such as explainer videos, infographics, or podcasts, can support science communicators in mythbusting.
-These materials, when designed according to quality criteria for educational materials and science communication11, help to capture the primary audience’s attention and convey more or less complex topics12.
-Here are some examples of good practice:
+These materials, when designed according to quality criteria for educational materials and science communication.11, help to capture the primary audience’s attention and convey more or less complex topics12 Here are some examples of good practice:

 • The website Skeptical Science offers scientifically sound and well-designed materials such as refutations of differing length and levels, videos, cartoons, and infographics on climate science myths.